Suvy853/churn-early-warning/README.md

 ## FAQ

-**Q: Will the app continue running if I close Railway?**

-A: Yes.
-Railway runs the application on cloud servers, not on your computer.
-The live link works 24/7 independently.

 **Q: How often is the data updated?**

 A: Data updates daily at 2:00 AM automatically.
 You can also run the pipeline manually at any time with python src/scheduler.py once.